-- (1) 1 Intentionally or negligently causing a collision in any Official SRXP Event session is forbidden.
-2 This applies to forcing another car to take avoiding action. - (2) The use of Custom Liveries is allowed for Official SRXP Events. - (3) Giving way to another car (yielding) is only required if explicitly specified. - (4) Behaviour that is considered a violation of general sportsmanship, unpredictable or otherwise dangerous driving, or showcases a high degree of recklessness is prohibited.
+- (1) Intentionally or negligently causing a collision or forcing another driver to take avoiding action (impeding) is prohibited in all Official SRXP Events. - (2) Giving way to another car (yielding) is only required if explicitly specified. - (3) Behaviour that is considered a violation of general sportsmanship, unpredictable or otherwise dangerous driving, or showcases a high degree of recklessness is prohibited.